Road Closure at 801 Broadway Parking Garage

 Phone: (443) 923-2716

 Dr. Amy J. Bastian is the director of the Motion Analysis Laboratory at the Kennedy Krieger Institute.
-She is also a professor of neurology at the Johns Hopkins University School of Medicine.
+She is also a professor of Neuroscience and Neurology at the Johns Hopkins University School of Medicine.

 After completing her undergraduate degree in physical therapy at the University of Oklahoma, Dr. Bastian completed her doctoral degree in movement science at Washington University in 1995, and a post-doctoral fellowship in neuroscience at Washington University under Dr. W.T.
 Thach.
 Most recently, Dr. Bastian was an assistant professor in physical therapy in the Department of Anatomy and Neurobiology at the Washington University School of Medicine in St. Louis.
 Dr. Bastian came to Kennedy Krieger Institute in Summer 2001.